 - Combine the crabmeat and salmon together.
 Add the red bell pepper, green onion, mayonnaise, Dijon mustard, lemon juice, breadcrumbs, salt, pepper, and smoked paprika.
 Taste and adjust any seasonings to your preference.

-- Heat about 2 tablespoons of canola oil in a large nonstick skillet (the amount of oil used will be based on how large your pan is.
+- Heat about 2 tablespoons of oil in a large nonstick skillet (the amount of oil used will be based on how large your pan is.
 You want to coat the pan with a little excess oil).
+Alternatively you can cook these on your grill if you have a flat top or plancha.

 - Using an ice cream scooper (or similar size spoon), to scoop out and form the mixture into a 2” diameter cake and flatten slightly.
 In batches of 3-4 patties, sauté on each side for approximately 2 to 3 minutes or until golden brown.
 Remove and place on a paper towel to soak up any excess oil.
 Serve immediately with your favorite dipping sauce.